Happening-Community/requests-and-offers/documentation/specifications.md

 - **Requests**: Creators can make requests for themselves, such as mentoring, brainstorming time, or testing in the early days of their projects.
 - **Reporting**: Creators can access reports on their exchanges and a general report of total exchanges for the month.

-#### 4.8.3 Projects and Organizations Administrators
+#### 4.7.3 Projects and Organizations Facilitators

-- **Onboarded/Approved**: Projects and organizations administrators are individuals or groups designated to represent a project or organization within the network.
+- **Onboarded/Approved**: Projects and organizations facilitators are individuals or groups designated to represent a project or organization within the network.
 They are onboarded and approved to participate in the network.
-- **Personal Profile**: Projects and organizations administrators can file out their personal profiles, including their skills, location, type, etc.
+- **Personal Profile**: Projects and organizations facilitators can file out their personal profiles, including their skills, location, type, etc.
-- **Offers**: Projects and organizations administrators can make offers, including the skills and talents they wish to offer.
+- **Offers**: Projects and organizations facilitators can make offers, including the skills and talents they wish to offer.
-- **Requests**: Projects and organizations administrators can make requests for themselves and on behalf of their projects or organizations, such as fundraising, editing support, or testing of hApp.
+- **Requests**: Projects and organizations facilitators can make requests for themselves and on behalf of their projects or organizations, such as fundraising, editing support, or testing of hApp.

-#### 4.8.4 Administrator

-- **Onboarded/Approved**: Administrators are individuals with special privileges to manage the network's operations.
-They are onboarded and approved to participate in the network.
-- **Personal Profile**: Administrators can file out their personal profiles, including their skills, location, type, etc.
-- **Offers**: Administrators can make offers, including the skills and talents they wish to offer.
-- **Requests**: Administrators can make requests for the MVP, such as help with moderation or supporting a kind community.
-- **Reports Backend**: Administrators have access to all reports and data, including the ability to pause or delete a member.

-#### 4.8.5 Matchmaker (Potential Future Role)
+#### 4.7.5 Matchmaker (Potential Future Role)

 - **Description**: A role that could be added in future versions to facilitate the matching of requests and offers more efficiently.

+### 4.8 Communication and Negotiation

+To facilitate real-time communication and negotiation among users, the application includes a messaging system.
+This system enables users to discuss details, negotiate terms, and settle agreements before finalizing exchanges through the acceptance or rejection of offers or requests.

+- **User-to-User Messaging**: Allows users to communicate directly with one another, facilitating negotiations and discussions related to requests and offers.
+- **Messaging to Administrators**: Provides a channel for users to send messages to network administrators.
+This feature is accessible through an inbox within the administration panel, allowing administrators to address user concerns, inquiries, and reports efficiently.

+This messaging functionality supports the dynamic interaction between users, enhancing the collaborative environment and ensuring smooth transactions within the Requests & Offers - MVP platform.

 ## 5. MVP Use Case: Project Collaboration and Skill Matching